-It is an undisputed fact that to keep your computer secure, you should keep the software running on it up to date.
-We go on about it again, and again and again.
+It is an undisputed fact that, to keep your computer secure, you should keep the software running on it up to date.
+We go on about it again and again and again.
 However, there is a balance between making sure that you have the latest Windows 10 updates, and also making sure that you are not on the bleeding edge which may cause more problems than it fixes.
-In recent memory Windows 10 updates have been causing havoc with people’s computers, and there have even been a DEFCON system created for Windows update where experts can give their opinion on whether they think it is safe to update or not.
-If there are critical security updates released then you should install these ASAP, however, the scheduled updates should be delayed so you can wait and see if they cause problems.
+In recent memory, Windows 10 updates have been causing havoc with people’s computers, and there has even been a DEFCON system created for Windows updates where experts can give their opinion on whether they think it is safe to update or not.
+If there are critical security updates released, then you should install these ASAP.
+However, the scheduled updates should be delayed so you can wait and see if they cause problems.

 How to Delay Windows 10 Updates

 To prevent unforeseen issues with new updates you can choose to delay Windows 10 updates.
 This way, you are waiting for all of the bugs to be found first so you are not impacted by being an early adopter.
 The best way to control the delay of Windows updates is to have this managed for you by your IT services and support provider.
 They will use Remote Management and Monitoring (RMM) software or Windows Update for Business to control and monitor updates remotely.

 If you do not have an IT provider who can do this for you, it is possible to configure these setting manually yourself using the instructions below.
 It is important to point out that there is a big difference between Windows 10 Pro and Windows 10 Home in how you are able to control updates.
 The Home version of Windows does not give you the level of control that the Pro version of Windows gives you.
 We recommend using Windows 10 Pro for everyone, but if you are using your computer for business, you should definitely be running the Pro version of Windows.

 Update: Microsoft has disabled the ability for people to easily delay Windows 10 updates for all editions of Windows 10 since version 2004.
 Read this article for more information.